Click here to view an animated version of this procedure.

-Sometimes, the doctor will do a balloon angioplasty and stenting if there is an area in your arteries that is narrow or clogged.
+Sometimes, a balloon angioplasty and stenting will be done if there is an area in your arteries that is narrow or clogged.
 These procedures help to open narrowed arteries.

 Finally, a bandage will be placed over the groin or arm area.

 The procedure takes about 30-90 minutes.
 Preparation before the procedure and recovery after it will add several hours to the total time.